RapidAPI/gh-api-testing-trigger/README.md

 ## Help

 For any help using this integration, reach out to `support@rapidapi.com`.
+You can also see RapidAPI Testing Guide in our [Help Center](https://docs.rapidapi.com/docs/creating-test-flows).